mm80843/T3.5/docs/index.md

 * [SARS-CoV-2 RNA detection of hospital isolation wards hygiene monitoring during the Coronavirus Disease 2019 outbreak in a Chinese hospital](article_wang_sars-cov-2_2020) -- for more see online article ([LINK TO DOI](https://doi.org/10.1016/j.ijid.2020.04.024))
+* [Urban Community Sustainable Development Patterns under the Influence of COVID-19: A Case Study
+Based on the Non-Contact Interaction Perspective of Hangzhou City](article_wang_urban_2021) -- for more see online article ([LINK TO DOI](https://doi.org/10.3390/su13063575))
 * [The Smart City and Covid‐19](article_webb_smart_2020) -- for more see online article ([LINK TO DOI](https://doi.org/10.1049/iet-smc.2020.0024))
 * [Detection of SARS-CoV-2 in raw and treated wastewater in Germany – Suitability for COVID-19 surveillance